ramona-dsouza/RD-Synonym-Finder-Merriam-Webster-Dictionary/README.md

 - Add contract and integration tests for proxy behavior, status propagation, and client rendering states.
 - Apply stricter CORS policy, HTTP security headers, and timeout/retry strategies for external requests.
 - Externalize CSS/JS build artifacts with asset versioning and compression for deployment efficiency.
+- Separating css, effectively.
+This takes old css and gives it a new look/feel

 The backend then proxies the request to Merriam-Webster and returns JSON to the frontend.